 Mandarin Tossed Salad

-- 6-8 cups leaf lettuce of your choice we like romaine, green leaf, spring mix, etc.
+- 8 cups romaine leaf lettuce or green leaf, spring mix, etc. --your favorite green leafy lettuce

 - 6 green onions chopped